LOOSE-LIPS/loose-lips-2.0/src/routes/blog/blabbermouth-vs-lachlan-young-horse-whisperer/index.md

 banner:
   - imported/blabbermouth-vs-lachlan-young-horse-whisperer/image1261.jpeg
 description: >-
-  Horse Whisperer&nbsp;is modern age satirical tale about the sometimes inevitable and always unnecessary social stress that await us all.
-From Blabbermouth vs Lachlan Young&#39;s The Edge of Reason&nbsp;LP.
-Out now on CD and digital &#8211; Order: https://blabbermouth2018.bandcamp.com/album/the-edge-of-reason Murray Lachlan Young is known not just for his BBC radio 6 poems and appearances on Loose Ends [...]Read More...
+  Horse Whisperer;is modern age satirical tale about the sometimes inevitable and always unnecessary social stress that await us all.
+From Blabbermouth vs Lachlan Young;s The Edge of Reason;LP.
+Out now on CD and digital ; Order: https://blabbermouth2018.bandcamp.com/album/the-edge-of-reason Murray Lachlan Young is known not just for his BBC radio 6 poems and appearances on Loose Ends [...]Read More...